Company

 myPRwire is a press release distribution operation founded in London in 2004.
 We route announcements to named journalists at 1,114 newsrooms across 86 markets, in 22 languages.

 The desk is staffed by senior editors who have run communications functions and news desks.
 Each release is read by a named strategist before any work begins.
-The same editor handles intake, draft review, routing, and the coverage record.
+The same editor handles intake, draft review, routing, and the coverage record — and holds the account record across releases, not just within a single campaign.

 Operating model